 MRSP scholars will experience the full continuum of biomedical research—the bench, the bedside, between both and beyond.
 The MRSP offers:

 - Lectures on seminal basic, translational and clinical research topics that highlight the continuum of discovery, as well as issues in bioethics, science policy and emerging technologies

-- Training in clinical protocol development and the conduct of human subjects research
+- Training in the conduct of human subjects research

 - Clinical teaching rounds focusing on NIH research patients